JakeKurtz/noName/perlinWaterShd.md

 So after creating the bodies of water, I needed a way to give them "life".
 After some googling, I came across this [twitter post](https://twitter.com/TheRujiK/status/1208035937671884800) and thought it looked pretty badass.
 So for the most part, that's what I was using for a reference.

 First things first was creating a way to calculate simplex noise.
-I'm lazy naturaly, so instead of reinventing the wheel I found this [awesome resource](https://gist.github.com/patriciogonzalezvivo/670c22f3966e662d2f83) for noise functions.
+I'm lazy naturally, so instead of reinventing the wheel I found this [awesome resource](https://gist.github.com/patriciogonzalezvivo/670c22f3966e662d2f83) for noise functions.

 This was the noise code that was used to generate the follwing image.